Curly-Leaf Sea Kale

 - Is Curly-Leaf Sea Kale good for the Colorado Front Range?

-- Yes.
-Curly-Leaf Sea Kale is included in the Front Range Plant Finder as a perennial suited to Colorado's Front Range.
+- Yes, Curly-Leaf Sea Kale is a well-suited perennial for Colorado's Front Range.

 - How big does Curly-Leaf Sea Kale get?